-VISITING the SCHOOL
+VISITING SCHOOL

-- All visitors and volunteers must sign in at the school office upon arrival and sign out when leaving. - Unaccompanied siblings who are not registered students of St. Rose-McCarthy Catholic School are not permitted on campus during school hours without prior scheduling. - Pets are not allowed on campus unless preauthorized.
+• All visitors and volunteers must sign in at the school office upon arrival and sign out when leaving.

+- Unaccompanied siblings who are not registered students of St. Rose-McCarthy Catholic School are not permitted on campus during school hours without prior scheduling. - Pets are not allowed on campus unless they are pre authorized.